 So we asked the federal government if we could do something similar, but as a brewery.
 We figured if we provided a commercial brewery, maybe homebrewers could make beer there and sell it, like how food trucks and farmers market vendors use commercial kitchens.
 But the federal government was clear on the distinction between food prep and alcohol production: they said, “no, don’t do that.
 It’s illegal.”

 So we rethought our plan, and the brewery incubator program was born.
 Learn more about it here.

 What qualifies you to run a brewery and taproom?

 Sweat.
 Passion.
-20 combined years of homebrewing experience.
+30 combined years of homebrewing experience.
 Siebel Institute certificates and supplementary coursework.
-Co-internships at Echo Brewing in Colorado.
+Co-internships at Echo Brewing (now Mirror Image Brewing) in Colorado.
 A willingness to take on an extraordinary amount of debt and put our houses on the line.
 Possible insanity.
-15 years of hospitality/bar management experience.
+17 years of hospitality/bar management experience.
 An undying love of craft beer.
 Cicerone certification.
 14 years of working with finance and the agricultural sector.
 North Dakota State University’s amazing Barley Field School.
 More beer classes, seminars and events than we could count.
 Determination.
 Perfectionism.
-12 years in creative marketing.
+17 years in creative marketing.
 Beer program development at one of the city’s busiest gastropubs.
-A obsessive dedication to cleanliness.
+An obsessive dedication to cleanliness.
 Imagination.
 Enthusiasm for collaboration.
 Comfort with chaos.
 Curiosity.